tylermorganwall/MusaMasterclass/MusaMasterclass.md

 ![](MusaMasterclass_files/figure-gfm/ambient_occlusion-3.png)<!-- -->

-Now that we know how to perform basic hillshading, we can begin the fun
+# 3D Mapping with Rayshader

-part: making 3D maps.
+Now that we know how to perform basic hillshading, we can begin the real fun part: making 3D maps.
 In rayshader, we do that simply by swapping out `plot_map()` with `plot_3d()`, and adding the heightmap to the function call.
 We don’t want to re-compute the shadows every time we replot the landscape, so lets save them to a variable.

 ``` r